qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

 * :guilabel:`Reference time` of the dataset group, as an absolute date time.
   By default, QGIS parses the source layer and returns the first valid reference time in the layer's dataset group.
   If unavailable, the value will be set by the project time range or fall back to the current date.
   The :guilabel:`Start time` and :guilabel:`End time` to  consider are then calculated based on the internal timestamp step of the dataset.

   It is possible to set a custom :guilabel:`Reference time` (and then the time range), and revert the changes using the |refresh| :sup:`Reload from provider` button.
+  With |checkbox| :guilabel:`Always take reference time from data source` checked, you ensure that the time properties are updated from the file each time the layer is reloaded or the project reopened.
 * :guilabel:`Dataset matching method`: determines the dataset to display at the given time.
   Options are :guilabel:`Find closest dataset before requested time` or :guilabel:`Find closest dataset from requested time (after or before)`.

 **Provider time settings**